Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-There is no guidance on when to use this tool versus alternatives like 'term_children' or 'get_term'.
-No exclusions or conditions are mentioned, leaving the agent without contextual selection cues.
+No guidance on when to use this tool versus alternatives like 'term_children' or 'get_term'.
+The description lacks context for selection criteria.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.